drahoja9/AutoGram/Backend/README.md

 This is very simple method how to run this application and is STRONGLY RECOMMENDED over the second one.
 There are only three steps:
 1. Make sure you have Docker installed on your computer: `docker --version`
-2. Build our Docker image: `docker build -t backend .`
+2. Build our Docker image: `docker build -t backend .` (make sure you are inside a directory with Dockerfile)
 3. Run it in a container, on background, named "backend" and map host's port 5000 to container's port 5000 : `docker run -d --name=backend -p 5000:5000 backend`

 Depending on your Docker settings, all commands above may need to be run as root (with `sudo`).